Top 10 Things to Consider When Starting an Offshore Development CenterPosted by: Mariya Parackal | On: 20th Sep, 2019 | New Business

 The next thing that you will want to think about is how the offshore development center will be run.

 Naturally, the offshore development center will function as, more or less, a remote branch of your existing business.
-However, traveling back and forth between the main office in New York and a satellite branch in Chicago is a lot different from traveling back and forth between the main office in New York and an offshore development center in India, South Korea, or the Ukraine.
+However, traveling back and forth between the main office in New York.
+A satellite branch in Chicago is a lot different from traveling back and forth between the main office in New York and an offshore development center in India, South Korea, or the Ukraine.
 This is an option that you can take if you have the money but remember that that is going to be eating into the profits associated with starting an offshore development center in the first place.
+Go through All you need to know.

 A more practical option is to have someone on the ground in the offshore country who works closely with you to run the offshore development center.
 This individual may be someone that you work with now or someone that you know from professional networking.
 They don’t need to have experience managing an offshore development center but they should have some kind of management experience.